ron2015schmitt/Mathematiques/doc/status-release/feature-schedule/topics/structure.md

        1. Benchmark a large vector of 3D vectors (of both types): see recursiveadd branch
        1. verify that `operator=` and `constructors` are paired in `scalar.h`, `vector.h`
     1. `Matrix(i,j)`  —  initiated
-    1. `Tensor(i...)`  — initiated
+    1. `MultiArray(i...)`  — initiated
        1. number of dimensions must be a template parameter?

-## Tensor Dimensions as Template Parameters
+## MultiArray Dimensions as Template Parameters

-Add template parameters for dimensions of each Tensor class.
+Add template parameters for dimensions of each MultiArray class.
 * Each parameter should have the default value of 0
 * If parameters are > 0, then the tensor is of fixed size and the `array` class is used for storage
 * If paramters are == 0, then the tensor is of variable size and the class `valarray` is used for storage.